-10 Fascinating Facts About The Empire Strikes Back
+10 Facts About The Empire Strikes Back for Its 40th Anniversary

-Earlier this month, to celebrate Star Wars Day (“May the 4th be with you!”), we rounded up 37 amazing facts about the Star Wars saga.
-But being that today marks the 35th anniversary of The Empire Strikes Back’s premiere, we couldn’t let the day pass without shining a little extra saber-provided light on the Oscar-winning second entry in the original trilogy.
+Earlier this month, to celebrate Star Wars Day (“May the 4th be with you!”), we rounded up dozens of amazing facts about the Star Wars saga.
+But being that May 21, 2020 marks the 40th anniversary of The Empire Strikes Back’s premiere, we couldn’t let the day pass without shining a little extra saber-provided light on the Oscar-winning second entry in the original trilogy.
 So here are 10 more fascinating facts about one of the most frequently misquoted films in the history of cinema.

-Two years before the Empire novelization hit bookstore shelves, a crowd of approximately 1000 Star Wars fans gathered in Berkeley, California to shake hands with David Prowse, the man in Darth Vader’s suit.
+Two years before The Empire Strikes Back novelization hit bookstore shelves, a crowd of approximately 1000 Star Wars fans gathered in Berkeley, California to meet David Prowse, the man in Darth Vader’s suit.
 Believe it or not, Prowse shared that critical plot point with the crowd.
 A newspaper clipping from 1978 teased the genetic connection, even quoting Prowse as saying, “Father can’t kill son, son can’t kill father.”

 When Darth Vader drops the paternal bomb on Luke, he does so by stating, “No, I am your father.”
 The line is one of the most often misquoted in cinema history, and usually repeated as “Luke, I am your father.”
 (Yes, even Chris Farley got it wrong in Tommy Boy.)

 4. Monty Python and the Rolling Stones made Han Solo and Princess Leia smile.